GManisha/CypressHackathon_2/README.md

 Files:

-Cy_bot.py is the main python file which has the logic to connect to a twitter hnadle, read a particular tweet, compare it with the string pattern and then post the reply.
+Cy_bot.py is the main python file which has the logic to connect to a twitter handle, read a particular tweet, compare it with the string pattern and then post the reply.

-Keys.py : To import the keys dictionary to access the twitter application.
+Keys.py: To import the keys dictionary to access the twitter application.

 argv1 to argv4 are text files taken though cmd line as input files, which contain the responses that will get posted on to twitter based on the tweet.

-Ex: argv1: memo.text
+Ex: argv1: memo.txt

-Below are the steps to submit a Memo:
+•	Below are the steps to submit a Memo:

-Login into doc.cypress.com
+•	Login into doc.cypress.com

-Enter you LDAP Credentails
+•	Enter you LDAP Credentials

-.......................... etc.....
+•	.......................... etc .....

-Example ouput is uploaded to the repository.
+Example output is uploaded to the repository.